PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-07 05:59:14
+Last updated: 2024-04-07 06:00:40
-Random Quote: Archeology.
-One big mess of obsessive bookworms. - Arthur Harrow
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby